-I.R.I.S.: Reach your next level

-of Intelligent Information

-Management Systems for

-Banks, Financial Institutions and
+I.R.I.S.: Reach your next level of Intelligent Information Management Systems for Banks, Financial Institutions and Organizations

-Organizations

-Edmond de Rothschild: Managing the unexpected risk in the FOREX market EY Luxembourg: Unlocking

-Hidden Cash: A Strategic

-Approach to Treasury
+EY Luxembourg: Unlocking Hidden Cash: A Strategic Approach to Treasury Restructuring

-Restructuring

-Ensuring financial health in a global and challenging economy
+FINANCIAL EXCELLENCE Ensuring financial health in a global and challenging economy BUUS INTELLIGENCE State of the art analytics & planning real-time and everywhere no matter what size STIMULATE INNOVATION Automate and harmonize your processes, improve user interaction and adopt new technology

-- BOOST Intelligence

-real-time and everywhere no matter what size

-STIMULATE INNOVATION

-processes, improve user interaction and adopt new technology

-A clear strategy focusing on finance, intelligence and innovation: cross industry projects with attention to quality and long-term collaboration INTENSUM is an independent European consulting agency founded in 2005.
+A clear strategy focusing on finance, intelligence and innovation : cross industry projects with attention to quality and long-term collaboration INTENSUM is an independent European consulting agency founded in 2005.
 Our objective is to align business & IT through a unique service offering combining senior SAP competencies with solid business expertise.